 The Gluten-Free Quick-Start Guide

 Here's a simple overview of the gluten-free (GF) diet.
+We want to provide you with a list of gluten-free and glutenous foods to get you started on your journey without wheat.
 Keep in mind that not all areas of the diet are as clear-cut as portrayed by this guide, which is intended to be used as a safe and temporary survival tool until you can obtain additional information.
 Understanding these dietary requirements, however, will enable the newly diagnosed to read labels of food products and determine if a product is gluten-free.

 Celiac disease (CD) is a life-long genetic disorder affecting children and adults.
 When people with CD eat foods that contain gluten, it creates an immune-mediated toxic reaction that causes damage to the small intestine.
 This does not allow food to be properly absorbed.
 Even small amounts of gluten in foods may affect those with celiac disease and cause health problems.
 Damage can occur to the small bowel even in the absence of symptoms.